-FAQs about making a Mississippi Medical Power of Attorney
+What is a Mississippi Medical Power of Attorney?

 The person giving permission is known as the "principal," while the individual or organization gaining authority is known as the "agent."
 Suited for residents of Mississippi, our Power of Attorney for health care is made for use in Hinds County, Harrison County, DeSoto County, and in all other counties across the state.
 All Mississippi Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 With this essential document on hand, your agent will be able to provide confirmation to healthcare providers and other parties that they can legally act in your interest.